Kernel regression in high dimensions: Refined analysis beyond double descent: Acknowledgements

-This work was supported in part by the European Research Council under the European Union's Horizon 2020 research and innovation program / ERC Advanced Grant E-DUALITY (787960).
-This paper reflects only the authors' views and the Union is not liable for any use that may be made of the contained information; Research Council KUL C14/18/068; Flemish Government FWO project GOA4917N; Onderzoeksprogramma Artificiele Intelligentie (AI) Vlaanderen programme.
+The research leading to these results has received funding from the European Research Council under the European Union's Horizon 2020 research and innovation program / ERC Advanced Grant E-DUALITY (787960).
+This paper reflects only the authors' views and the Union is not liable for any use that may be made of the contained information.
+This work was supported in part by Research Council KU Leuven: Optimization frameworks for deep kernel machines C14/18/068; Flemish Government: FWO projects: GOA4917N (Deep Restricted Kernel Machines: Methods and Foundations), PhD/Postdoc grant.
+This research received funding from the Flemish Government (AI Research Program).
+This work was supported in part by Ford KU Leuven Research Alliance Project KUL0076 (Stability analysis and performance improvement of deep reinforcement learning algorithms), EU H2020 ICT-48 Network TAILOR (Foundations of Trustworthy AI - Integrating Reasoning, Learning and Optimization), Leuven.AI Institute.